jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
 React Data Table has a deep component tree that consists of columns, rows, cells and in some places expensive calculations such as sorting, managing multiple checkbox state, column generation, etc.).
 Despite the use of `React.memo` on certain expensive components, the entire React Data Table library would re-render unnecessarily causing it to be noticeably slower when there were more than say twenty or thirty rows.
 The simple math is that a ten column table with thirty rows is three hundred something components (cells) all re-rendering.

 ## Equality & Sameness
-Before we delve into the solution, let's briefly revisit how Javascript determines equality starting with primitives.
+Before we delve into the solution, let's briefly revisit how Javascript determines equality, starting with primitives.
 Primitives are strings, numbers, booleans, undefined and null (yep, undefined and null are types).
 These are considered value based comparisons.
 Comparing a primitive value to another equal primitive value will result in a true condition:

 ```js
 'hello' === 'hello' // true